SonDo580/todo-redux/README.md

 # To-Do App

-A simple app to manage todo list
+A simple app to manage todo list (from HoleTex youtube channel)

 # Live Preview